 • Cryptocurrency purchase, selling, and transfer: Fundamentally, a crypto wallet must allow its owner to transfer cryptocurrency in and out of their wallet.
 Software developers include functions related to the purchase and selling of cryptocurrency with another currency in the wallet as well.

-• Multi-crypto asset support: A crypto wallet should support multiple assets such as the popular coins (e.g., Bitcoin and Ethereum), stablecoins, and other altcoins.
+• Multi-crypto asset support: A crypto wallet should support multiple assets such as popular coins (e.g., Bitcoin and Ethereum), stablecoins, and other altcoins.

 • QR code scanner: Every crypto wallet must have a QR-code scanner for quick and easy user transfers in their daily lives.